 The animation linked to the illustration in Figure 2.22.3, below, shows a series of 60 Transverse Mercator projections that form the 60 zones of the UTM system.
 Each zone is based upon a unique Transverse Mercator map projection that minimizes distortion within that zone.
 Zones are numbered 1 to 60 eastward from the international date line.
 The animation begins with Zone 1.

-Click the graphic above in Figure 2.22.3 to view the animation file (utm.avi, 0.5 Mb) in a separate Microsoft Media Player window.
+Click the graphic above in Figure 2.22.3 to download and view the animation file (utm.avi, 0.5 Mb) in a separate Microsoft Media Player window.

 Map projections are mathematical formulae used to transform geographic coordinates into plane coordinates.
 (Inverse projection formulae transform plane coordinates back into latitudes and longitudes.)
 "Transverse Mercator" is one of a hypothetically infinite number of such projection formulae.
 A visual analog to the Transverse Mercator projection appears below in Figure 2.22.4.
 Conceptually, the Transverse Mercator projection transfers positions on the globe to corresponding positions on a cylindrical surface, which is subsequently cut from end to end and flattened.
 In the illustration, the cylinder is tangent to the globe along one line, called the standard line.
 As shown in the little world map beside the globe and cylinder, scale distortion is minimal along the standard line and increases with distance from it.
 The animation linked above (Figure 2.22.3) was produced by rotating the cylinder 59 times at an increment of 6°.